 The relationship between Tenant and Landlord

 It is important for the tenant and landlord to have a trusting relationship.
 This will ensure a positive living experience with open communication which leads to having rent, bills, and maintenance problems paid and dealt with professionally.
-If your landlord refuses a prompt response, according to New York City Rent Guidelines Board, there are specific steps one can take.
-At the end of the day, it’s important to acknowledge that this relationship should be mutually beneficial.
+If your landlord refuses a prompt response, according to the New York City Rent Guidelines Board, there are specific steps one can take.
+It’s important to acknowledge that this relationship should be mutually beneficial.

-As a renter, it’s important not to overlook common misconceptions about security deposits, brokerage fees, and time span allotted for rent payment and maintenance response; most of which will be clearly stated in your rental lease agreement.
+As a renter, it’s important not to overlook common misconceptions about security deposits, brokerage fees, and time span allotted for rent payment and maintenance response; most of which will be defined in your rental lease agreement.